alphagov/tech-ops/cyber-security/components/csls-splunk-broker/docs/user-guide.md

 ### Routing logs to splunk indexes

 Splunk stores logs in seperate buckets that it calls "indexes".
-Initially all your logs will end up in the "test_data" index, but you will likely want to request that your logs are routed to your own private index.
+Initially all your logs will end up in the `csls_unrecognised_data` index, but you will likely want to request that your logs are routed to your own private index.

 Log events shipped to splunk have their `sourcetype` metadata set to the service instance GUID of the service you have bound your application to. (see